 Soviet Foreign Minister, Andrei Gromyko, arrived in Paris on Tuesday (27 April) and had talks almost immediately with his French counterpart, M.

-Soviet Foreign Minister, Andrei Gromyko, arrived in Paris on Tuesday (27 April) and had talks almost immediately with his French counterpart, M. Jean Sauvagnargues, at the French foreign ministry.
+Background: Soviet Foreign Minister, Andrei Gromyko, arrived in Paris on Tuesday (27 April) and had talks almost immediately with his French counterpart, M. Jean Sauvagnargues, at the French foreign ministry.

 The three-day official visit by Mr. Gromyko is the first high-level contact between the two countries since President Valery Giscard d'Estaing visited Moscow in October, 1975.